Towards Neural Scaling Laws on Graphs: Preliminaries and Experiment Setups

-\textbf{Experimental Setup.} To ensure the applicability of our conclusions within the graph domain, our investigations cover different types of models and datasets.
+To ensure the applicability of neural scaling laws in the graph domain, our experiments are comprehensive to cover different types of models and graphs from various domains, e.g., molecule, biology, and academic.
 We investigate two major types of deep graph learning models, i.e., graph neural networks~(GNNs) and graph transformers.
 We explore GCN~\cite{kipf2016semi} and GIN~\cite{xu2018powerful} for GNNs, and SAT~\cite{pmlr-v162-chen22r}, and GraphGPS~\cite{rampavsek2022recipe} for graph transformers.
-Our datasets~\cite{morris2020tudataset,hu2020open,hu2021ogb} cover the most common graph domains including social networks~(\reddit{}, \collab{}), molecules~(\molhiv{},\molpcba{},\PCQ{}), protein networks~(\ppa{}), and citation networks~(\arxiv{}).
-Moreover, our experiments are also conducted on three common graph tasks, i.e. graph property prediction, node classification, and link prediction, though graph property prediction is the focus.
-Nonetheless, accuracy rather than error rate is adopted in graph classification tasks as a metric.
-To switch the error rate $\epsilon_r$ in Equation~\ref{equation:testerror} to accuracy, we apply the relation \textit{$\text{Accuracy} = 1 - \text{ErrorRate}$} and obtain the following equation:
+Our datasets~\cite{morris2020tudataset,hu2020open,hu2021ogb} cover the the most common graph domains including social networks~(\reddit{}, \collab{}), molecules~(\molhiv{},\molpcba{},\PCQ{}), protein networks~(\ppa{}), and citation networks~(\arxiv{}).
+Also, the chosen datasets are relatively large-scale ones among the academic datasets, ensuring valid observation of scaling behaviors.
+Moreover, our experiments are conducted on three common graph tasks, i.e. graph property prediction, node classification, and link prediction, though graph property prediction is the focus.
+Notably, accuracy rather than error rate is adopted in graph classification tasks as the default metric.
+To ensure a consistent observation, we switch the error rate $\epsilon_r$ in Equation~\ref{equation:testerror} to accuracy via applying the relation \textit{$\text{Accuracy} = 1 - \text{ErrorRate}$} and obtain the following equation:

-where $s$ is the test score corresponding to specific metrics and $s_\infty = 1-\epsilon_\infty$.
+where $\mathbf{s}$ is the test score corresponding to specific metrics and $\mathbf{s_\infty = 1-\epsilon_\infty}$.
 Equation~\ref{equation:testscore} will be used in the following sections to fit the scaling law on classification tasks.
 The details of datasets and experimental settings can be found in Appendix~\ref{app:experiment settings}.